SanjeevStephan/DigitalSpace/Day-Trading.md

 # Top Websites to learn | <a href="https://github.com/SanjeevStephan/MySpace-Public/blob/master/README.md">Home</a>
 ## Top Links to consider
 * <a href="https://github.com/SanjeevStephan/MySpace-Public/blob/master/Day-Trading/syllabus_technical_analysis.md">Syllabus for Technical Analysis</a>
-* <a href="https://www.tradingsetupsreview.com/top-10-price-action-trading-books/">Top 10 Price Action Ebooks</a>
+* <a href="https://github.com/SanjeevStephan/MySpace-Public/blob/master/Ebooks/technical_analysis_ebooks.md">Top Ebooks on Technical Analysis</a>
 * <a href=""></a>
 * <a href=""></a>